bkamapantula/india-pc-nfhs4/README.md

 Please [report](https://github.com/bkamapantula/india-pc-nfhs4/issues/new) if you notice an error.

 If you already know a machine-friendly format for this file, please let me know ([add an issue](https://github.com/bkamapantula/india-pc-nfhs4/issues/new)).

+# Citation

+Blossom J, Kumar R, Kim R, Swaminathan A, Swaminathan G, Rajpal S, Joe W, Subramanian S V. 2019. *Visualizing Parliamentary Constituency Factsheet for Indicators of Nutrition, Health and Development in India*.
+Cambridge, MA: Harvard Center for Geographic Analysis and Center for Population and Development Studies.